-MD Anderson response to FDA proposal to prohibit menthol cigarettes
+MD Anderson supports FDA proposal to prohibit menthol cigarettes

 As part of our mission to eliminate cancer in Texas, the nation and the world, MD Anderson is committed to ending tobacco use, which accounts for up to 30% of all cancer-related deaths in the United States.

 In 2019, menthol cigarette brands constituted 37% of the cigarette market, an all-time high.
-More than 19.5 million people currently smoke menthol cigarettes, which have a disproportionate impact on minorities and young adults:
+More than 18.5 million people smoke menthol cigarettes, which have a disproportionate impact on minorities and young adults:

 - More than half of youth smokers, including 70% of young Black users, smoke menthol cigarettes.

 - Among adults, the vast majority (85.8%) of Black smokers use mentholated brands, compared to 46% of Hispanic smokers, 39% of Asian smokers and 28.7% of white smokers.